“Faithful are the wounds of a friend…” (Proverbs 27:6)

 Flee!
 Run.
 Leave.
 Now.

-First, an uncomfortable truth: There really are a number of people in this world whom you could easily fall in love with.
+First, an uncomfortable truth: In my opinion, there are any number of people in this world whom you could easily fall in love with.
 Stated another way, there are numerous individuals–there’s no way to know how many–with whom you could connect deeply and probably have a wonderful marriage with.

-So, get that notion out of your head, friend, that says: “I’ve found the love of my life in this new person.”
+So, get that notion out of your head, friend, that says: “I’ve found the one and only love of my life in this new person.”

 You are fooling yourself and playing with fire.